gmccreight/mdpg/README.md

 As of this writing (Sep 2014), the tests run in 0.5 seconds on my Macbook Pro.
 There are 288 assertions, many of which are high-level in Rack::Test.

+### Fast Deploys

+I also want to be able to deploy in less than a second.
+This is, again, all about lowering the barrier to making changes in the system.
+If I can run all the tests and deploy in two seconds, I'm likely to do it often.

+As of this writing (May 2015) it takes less than a second to deploy to production.

 ## Readily Refactorable